grumply/purehs.org/pages/about.md

 Pure offers basic view primitives like HTML, SVG, and text nodes as well as advanced primitives for portals, components, dynamically extensible views, and keyed nodes.

-Haskell's functional nature combined with declarative views results in a reactive experience without the mental overhead of reactive abstractions.

 By relying on GHC/JS's mutable substrate for referrential equality and intelligently performing as much work as possible outside of animation frames, Pure can perform nearly all of the work of building and diffing user interfaces using Haskell's green threads while still being responsive to user input.
-Thus gives Pure a fair and fast rendering engine with exceptional rendering and painting characteristics.
+This gives Pure a fair and fast rendering engine with exceptional rendering and painting characteristics.

 By reappropriating the primitives developed for complex user interfaces, servers and services are implemented in exactly the same fashion as client applications,